Apache Configuration Structure

 ^.+/images.
 In other words, any path which begins with a number of characters and ends with images will match these options, including the following paths:

-Directory term and the specified path causes the specified path to be read as a regular expression.
+Directory and the path causes the specified path to be read as a regular expression.
 Regular expressions are a standard syntax for pattern matching, and Apache supports standard and Perl regular expression variants.

 - Directory Regular Expression Block in an Apache Configuration file